Find out how One Good Idea is linked to the curriculum for both primary and post primary students.

-- The shortlisted Primary and Post Primary teams will receive a workshop with their One Good Idea mentor in January 2018 in their school.
+- The shortlisted Primary and Post Primary teams will receive a workshop with their One Good Idea mentor before mid February 2019 in their school.

-- The shortlisted Primary and Post Primary teams will receive feedback and assistance from the One Good Idea team on how to activate their campaign and document it in their Presentation Pitch throughout January/February 2018.
+- The shortlisted Primary and Post Primary teams will receive feedback and assistance from the One Good Idea team on how to activate their campaign and document it in their Presentation Pitch / Video throughout January/February/March 2019.

 - Please keep a record of all creative pieces on an electronic/or digital format.
 The Promoter requests that all audio pieces can be electronically transferred.

 - Real Nation and the Sustainable Energy Authority of Ireland cannot accept responsibility for lost, damaged or delayed entries.
 Proof of posting is not proof of receipt.
 Entries cannot be returned to entrants.